Complete-Genomics/denovo_OLC/README.md

 Collective pileup rescued part of this gap without globally relaxing mismatch thresholds, but it does not make greedy OLC equivalent to a de Bruijn graph.

-### Graph-aware ML improves quality only when constrained by local structure
+### ML prefilter plus conflict graph gives the best measured quality--speed trade-off

 The graph-only quality filter increased mean Zymo contig identity from 94.16% without filtering to 95.05%.
 A stand-alone ML filter was substantially worse at the same removal rate, despite strong cross-validation on the surrogate label.
-By contrast, retaining the graph and introducing ML only as a degree tie-breaker increased mean identity to 95.22%.
-The benefit was distributed across barcodes: among 2,997 paired assemblies, the hybrid was better for 370 (12.3%), the graph-only filter better for 241 (8.0%), and 2,386 (79.6%) tied.
+The best tested strategy was scheme B: remove the eight lowest-scoring reads per capped pool using ML, then apply the unchanged conflict graph.
+It reduced pairwise comparisons by 54.7% and increased mean identity to 95.28%, at a 24.48% read-removal rate.
+In 2,997 paired barcodes, scheme B was better than the graph-only filter for 805 (26.9%), worse for 516 (17.2%), and tied for 1,676 (55.9%).

-This result supports a specific claim: ML can improve read filtering when it augments a molecular-evidence graph, not when it replaces its within-UMI structure with independent global scores.
+ML tie-breaking inside the graph was also positive (95.22% at 13.58% removal), but scheme B was preferable in this evaluation because it achieved a slightly higher identity while removing more than half of pairwise graph work.
+The result supports a specific claim: ML can improve read filtering when it augments a molecular-evidence graph, not when it replaces local structure with independent global scores.

 ## Discussion